Join a University committee - your contribution needed

 University committees are forums where you can discuss ideas and share expertise.
 They’re a way of exploring complex issues in detail, so that the University can make the most informed decisions possible.
 It’s challenging, stimulating work.
 And it’s not as time consuming as you might think.

-This is why your contribution is needed.
+Which is why your contribution is needed.

 Committee members on their experiences